bokshi-gh/brainfuck-interpreter/README.md

 # Brainfuck Interpreter

-A simple **Brainfuck interpreter** written in Python, supporting loops, nested loops, input, and output.
+A simple **Brainfuck interpreter** written in Python.
 This project allows you to run Brainfuck programs directly from the command line.

 ## Installation and Usage